mousetail/Cerebellum/README.md

 # Cerebellum

 This language will use polish notation, so will be unique in being not stack based.
-There are only 3 types:
+There are only 5 types:

 - Numbers, can be float or integer.
 Program will decide for you.
 - Lists/Iterators, can be infinite or finite.
 Are lazy, will only be evaluated when needed.
+- Functions - Take either 1, 2, or 3 arguments.
+Can only be called with the special "call function" operation.
 - True, equivolent to 1 is most situations
 - False/None, equivolent to 0 in most situations